tensorus/datasets/README.md

 ## Git LFS

 Large dataset files should be managed with [Git LFS](https://git-lfs.com/).
+Install Git LFS **before cloning** this repository so that large files are fetched correctly.
 After installing it on your machine, run:

 ```bash
 git lfs install